sanger/limber/docs/pipeline_patterns.md

   :tags_per_well: 1
 ```

-This version you do not specify a list of specific tag layout templates that are allowed, it is flexible (so they can try experimental tag plates).
+For custom tagging you do not specify a list of specific tag layout templates that are allowed, it is flexible (so they can try experimental tag plates).
 Optionally though, you can set a filter for the tag groups you will see to limit the lists:
 ```yaml
 :tag_group_adapter_type_name_filter: 'Chromium'
 ```

-This version was developed where there were partial sample plates and the users wished to be able to re-use the same tag plate and offset the start point. e.g. one sample plate uses the first three columns of tags, the second uses the 4th-6th columns, and so on.
+This version was developed where there were partial sample plates and the users wished to be able to re-use the same tag plate and offset the start point. e.g. one sample plate uses the first three columns of tags from a tag plate, then the second uses the 4th-6th columns, and so on.

-It was also used by the Bespoke and R&D teams to test tags, where they needed that flexibility.
+It has also been used by the Bespoke and R&D teams to test tags, where they needed that flexibility to test new processes.